megamsys/devcenter.megam.io/_posts/2016-05-09-how-to-launch-spring-webflow.md

 * The spring web-flow repository is forked into your git repository.

 ###Step-2 Launch the app
-1. Go to MegamAfrica Dashboard
+1. Go to MegamVertice Dashboard

 2. Click Marketplace on the top bar.Marketplace contains all the linux distros, applications, services and microservices which megamafrica supports.